With Many Houses for Sale in Gloucester What’s The Best Way of Marketing Your Home For Sale?

 You should stay up to date with new developments in Gloucester, as they have the potential to influence house prices well into the future positively.
-For example, the Greyfriars Quarter development has the potential to raise home prices in the immediate area, the stunning Gloucester Quays development and a major new house building initiative on the outskirts of the city.
+For example, the Greyfriars Quarter development has the potential to raise home prices in the immediate area, the stunning Gloucester Quays development and a significant new house building initiative on the outskirts of the city.

 Gloucester is an ancient Cathedral city located in the county of Gloucestershire.
 Situated on the banks of the River Severn and very close to the Welsh border, the city also enjoys a convenient location just 30 miles from Bristol and 45 miles from Birmingham.
 The population of Gloucester itself is around 122,000, and with the outlying towns and villages, this increases to 150,000 people.

 Gloucester has always punched well above its weight regarding business and industry.
-Among the many successful industries in the city over the years was its prolific aerospace sector.
-The turbojet engine developed at the Brockworth Airfield and engines and fighters manufactured by the Gloster Aircraft Company were once exported all over the world.
+Among the many successful sectors in the city over the years was its prolific aerospace sector.
+The turbojet engine developed at the Brockworth Airfield and engines and fighters manufactured by the Gloster Aircraft Company was once exported all over the world.
 Although engine production stopped some years ago, there are still manufacturing plants in Gloucester for landing gears and propellers.

 Modern-day Gloucester has a thriving tourism industry and a local economy that is now very much rooted in the service sector.
-Companies from the financial services sector represented in this beautiful city, include local firm Cheltenham & Gloucester and Lloyds Bank.
+Companies from the financial services sector represented in this beautiful city, including local firm Cheltenham & Gloucester and Lloyds Bank.
 Many of the area’s largest private employers based at Gloucester Business Park, including Detica and Fortis.

 A warm welcome awaits you in the beautiful city of Gloucester, and you should expect to be spoilt for choice when trying to decide what to do and see there.
-You just can’t visit this part of the world without taking in the majesty of Gloucester Cathedral, which is the burial place of royalty and one of the most stunning Medieval buildings in the world.
-Take a walk around the beautiful Victorian architecture at Gloucester Docks, where you can admire luxury yachts, grab a bite to eat and just soak up the atmosphere.
+Don’t visit this part of the world without taking in the majesty of Gloucester Cathedral, which is the burial place of royalty and one of the most stunning Medieval buildings in the world.
+Take a walk around the beautiful Victorian architecture at Gloucester Docks, where you can admire luxury yachts, grab a bite to eat and soak up the atmosphere.
 If you want some retail therapy or feel like catching a movie, you can do just that at Gloucester Quays, which is home to a range of designer stores and the Gloucester Waterways Museum.
 You can see a selection of exotic animals at close quarters by spending a day at the Cotswold Wildlife Park or immerse yourself in local history at Berkeley Castle.
 This part of the world has an affinity with flora and fauna, and you can see both at Birdland Park, the Slimbridge wetland reserve and Cotswold Water Park.